Get insider access

 2. Best Mid-Range Speaker For Parties

 Given its smaller size, this speaker doesn't get as loud as the PartyBox 310.
-It reproduces a little less low-bass, too, so you feel a touch less thump and rumble with bass-centric genres like EDM and hip-hop.
-That said, it's a small difference overall, and this party speaker can easily fill larger and more open spaces.
+Its low-frequency extension isn't as impressive, either, so you feel a touch less thump and rumble with bass-centric genres like EDM and hip-hop.
+That said, it's a small difference overall, and this party speaker still gets loud enough to fill larger and more open spaces with sound.
 Perhaps the biggest difference between the two devices comes down to their portability—while the 110 is smaller, it doesn't come with wheels or a telescopic handle for transport like the 310.
 Instead, you have to carry it with your hands.
 It's not ideal for everyone, but depending on your preferences, you may still find that this speaker is a better value overall.

 See our review